 Step 1: Focus on Self: Identify Skills, Values & Interests

-Step 2: Explore Options: Research possibilities online & in person
+Step 2: Explore Options: Research the Possibilities!

 - UVM Department of Student Life

 - UVM Undergraduate Research

 - United Way of Northwest Vermont